ebuchman/blog/content/posts/coins-history.md

 To be fair, gold coinage had existed in southern Italy, which was part of Byzantium, for much of this period.
-Alas, we will not cover Byzantine or Arab coinage, despite the major impact it had on the medieval European coins for starters, the design of the Merovingian deniers was taken from the Umayyads[^merovingian-arab]).
+Alas, we will not cover Byzantine or Arab coinage, despite the major impact it had on the medieval European coins (for starters, the design of the Merovingian deniers was taken from the Umayyads[^merovingian-arab]).

-Within a few months in 1252, both Florence and Genoa started minting gold coin of almost identeical weight.[^florin] They would later come to be joined by Venice with its gold ducat in 1284.
+Within a few months in 1252, both Florence and Genoa started minting gold coin of almost identeical weight.[^florin] They would later be joined by Venice with its gold ducat in 1284.
 For Florence, its florin was initially worth 1 Florentine lira.
 Thus the Florentine lira, which had only ever been a unit of account, finally materialized as its own coin.
 For Genoa, its lira had not devalued as much as that of Florence, and it's new gold genovino coin